MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedKingdom/making-tax-digital-submit-vat-return.md

 2. On the **Service Connections** page, choose **HMRC VAT Setup**.

     > [!Note]
-    > If you use an on premises version of [!INCLUDE[d365fin](../../includes/d365fin_md.md)] you will need additional setup information available on PartnerSource.
-Please go to [this](https://mbs.microsoft.com/partnersource/global/deployment/downloads/tax-regulatory-updates/365dynamicsbctaxdigitsupinfo) page for this additional setup information.
+    > If you use an on-premises version of [!INCLUDE[d365fin](../../includes/d365fin_md.md)] you will also need to provide a client ID and client secret.
+If you are not sure what these are, contact your partner.
+They can get the information for you on [PartnerSource](https://mbs.microsoft.com/partnersource/global/deployment/downloads/tax-regulatory-updates/365dynamicsbctaxdigitsupinfo).

 3. To open a GOV.UK website and request an authorizaton code, choose **Process**, then **Request Authorization Code**, and then choose **Continue**.
 4. Sign in with your HMRC credentials.
 To allow the **Dynamics 365 Business Central MTD VAT** application to interact with HMRC on your behalf, choose **Grant authority**.